 You can buy a home in any state, but sellers are limited

 Homebuyers can purchase a property in any of the 50 states and Washington, D.C.
-However, sellers can only list their current homes in 25 states plus D.C.
+However, sellers can only list their current homes in 31 states, plus D.C.

 How does Knock make money?

-That means that if your estimated list price is $600,000, you’ll pay Knock $13,500 for its program fee — even if your home ended up selling for less.
+If your list price is $600,000, you’ll pay Knock an estimated $15,350 in service and closing fees — even if your home ends up selling for less.

 Where is Knock available?

-Knock's Bridge Loan is currently available in the following markets: Alabama, Arizona, California, Colorado, District of Columbia, Florida, Georgia, Illinois, Kentucky, Maryland, Michigan, Minnesota, New Hampshire, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Washington, Wisconsin.
+Knock's Bridge Loan products are currently available to home sellers in the following markets: Alabama, Arizona, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Washington, Wisconsin, Wyoming.

-However, home sellers can purchase a new home in any state.
+However, customers can purchase a new home in any U.S. state.

 Bottom line: Is Knock worth it?